 To be clear, we authorize your use of the Services only for Permitted Purposes.
 Any other use of the Services beyond the Permitted Purposes is prohibited and, therefore, constitutes unauthorized use of the Services.
 This is because as between you and us, all rights in the Services remain our property.

 Unauthorized use of the Services may result in violation of various United States and international copyright laws.
-Because we prefer keeping this relationship drama-free, we want to give you examples of things to avoid.
-So, unless you have written permission from us stating otherwise, you are not authorized to use the Services in any of the following ways (these are examples only and the list below is not a complete list of everything that you are not permitted to do):
+Unless you have written permission from us stating otherwise, you are not authorized to use the Services in any of the following ways (these are examples only and the list below is not intended to be exhaustive):

 - In a manner that modifies, publicly displays, publicly performs, reproduces or distributes any of the Services or Materials for any commercial purpose that competes with our Services in any way;